Vote in the election

 - not be disqualified from voting under the Local Government Act, any other legislation, or by law.

-Because the voters list is finalized in advance, anyone who registers on the provincial voters list after August 18 will also need to register at the voting station.
-Plan ahead and register early.
+Because the provincial voters list is finalized on August 18, anyone who registers after this date will also need to register at the voting station.

 Acceptable pieces of ID include: